jamiejamiebobamie/kaiju-game-flow/README.md

 ### Prerequisites

-You will need the node and npm to play.
+You will need node and npm installed on your machine.

 ### Note